bar181/e15/p3/README.md

 + default value for a drop down menu - priority is old, then saved value
 + format date using carbon (show only date not time stamp)
 + create a custom authentication middleware in laravel (user is author)
++ laravel query using eloquent to groupBy share count (share is a field)

 ## Notes for instructor
 + images within this document were generated using midjourney (AI Art), prompts by Bradley Ross
++ for graduate credit

 ## requirements checklist
-+ CRUD operations: 3 (text, text area, radio, checkbox)
++ CRUD operations: 4 (create, read, update, soft delete)
 + Database relationships: user-bar, bar-image
-+ New features: custom middleware, public viewing option, author only viewing option, multi-field search, image selection, slide display
++ Unique features: custom middleware, public viewing option, author only viewing option, image selection, slide-style presentation, soft delete, view other users with shareable items, view portfolio of other users
 + Laravel auth, seeded migrations, blade syntax with inheritance
++ Specific users provided as required (e.g. Jill, Jamal)
-+ No Javascript used
++ No Javascript used for validations
 + Testing via Codeception